 Passing the means test does not automatically qualify you to file chapter 7.
 The courts will also look into your taxes and review your Schedule I: Your Income and Schedule J: Your Expenses.
 They want to be sure there is no additional disposable income that could be used to pay your creditors.

 If you have passed the means test, the decision to file should be carefully reviewed.
 Talk to an attorney and review your specific case carefully.
 Most attorneys offer a free case evaluation.
 This is a great opportunity to determine if your case fits with the need to file bankruptcy.
-You can also read Will I Lose Everything if I File Bankruptcy?
+You can also read What is a Chapter 13 Bankruptcy?